Skip to main content

 Donor advised funds let you contribute now and decide later which organizations to support.
 Approximately 75% of grants sent out by Atlanta Jewish Foundation donors goes to Jewish causes – including synagogues, schools, summer camps, and other nonprofits in Atlanta, Israel, and globally.
 Our DAF holders also support broader-community causes like food insecurity, mental health, animal rights, medical research and more.
 By funding your DAF in 2025, you lock in today’s tax benefits while preserving the freedom to give thoughtfully and flexibly over time.

 If you are 70½ or older, you can transfer up to $108,000 (or $216,000 for married couples) tax-free from your IRA directly to a qualified charity – like the Jewish Federation’s Annual Campaign.
-This QCD (Qualified Charitable Contribution) gift must go directly to the nonprofit and may not go to a donor-advised fund, supporting organization, or private foundation.
+This is called a Qualified Charitable Contribution (or QCD).
+If you are 73 or older, this is also a great way to satisfy your RMD (Required Minimum Distribution) without increasing your taxable income.